Skip to main content

 Introduces the nature, structure, and purposes of political theory; examines major works on the problems of political order, obedience, justice, liberty, and representation to distinguish and clarify different theoretical approaches.

-PS 272 - Women and Politics
+PS 273 - Environment and Society

 PS 280 - Intro to Intl Relations